popphp/pop-http/README.md

 $response = $cleint->send();
 ```

-There are four helper methods to configure the request for four different common data types:
+There are four ways to configure the request for four different common data types:

 - JSON
 - XML